Hachitus/warmapengine/README.md

 UI interface is implemented so that map uses the UI.js module to implement API and to that API you pass in the UITheme module you want to use in the game.
 All UIThemes have to implement at least the core functionality API (or overwrite the API, which is naturally not encouraged).
 The UI module can be extended with plugins.

+All UI templates need to extend the UI_templateBase @ '/components/map/core/UI_templateBase'